bokulich-lab/q2-fondue/tutorial/tutorial.md

 ## What now?

-Here we show how the artifacts fetched through q2-fondue enable an easy entry to the QIIME 2 analysis pipeline, which is also further described in other tutorials. :sparkles:
+Here we show how the artifacts fetched through q2-fondue enable an easy entry to the QIIME 2 analysis pipeline, which is also further described in [other QIIME 2 tutorials](https://docs.qiime2.org). :sparkles:

 ### Check out the metadata
 While the metadata files we use in QIIME 2 commonly are in the TSV format,